macm3/opei/README.md

 ### Dependencies

 In order to manage project dependencies, you will need first to install [Node.js](https://nodejs.org/en/).
+Then, run
+* `npm install`

+To install all the project dependencies, such as UI frameworks and React.

 ### Development